Satyasuranjeet/MovieSearch/README.md

 # Movie Search React Web App

 Welcome to the Movie Search React Web App!
 This project allows users to search for movies using the OMDB API.
-It's built with React and styled using CSS to provide a user-friendly interface for discovering information about movies.
+It's built with React and styled using CSS to provide a user-friendly interface for discovering information about movies .

 ## Features